KristianLyng/varnishfoo/chapter-4.rst

 With Varnish 4, Varnish Modules have become quite mature.
 Varnish Modules are basically VCL extensions, but with a little extra on the side.
 They can be used to solve anything from converting text form lowercase to uppercase, to cryptographic hash functions to memcached integration.
-Wether it is a good idea or not, is a different question.
+Whether it is a good idea or not, is a different question.

 Varnish already ships with two vmods.
 The standard vmod, or "std" vmod,